Let’s get one thing straight.

-There would be a mutual respect for one’s space and boundaries that would also allow each individual to maintain their unique identity within the relationship unit.
+There would be mutual respect for one’s space and boundaries, allowing each individual to maintain their unique identity within the relationship unit.

 Both would also not feel overly bothered with pushing each other out of the house and into social events where they may not even feel very comfortable.

-Sharing strong preferences in Introversion, Thinking and Judging, you could be forgiven for thinking that this is a match made in heaven.
+You could be forgiven for thinking that this is a match made in heaven by sharing strong preferences in Introversion, Thinking, and Judging.

 There is, however, more to this than meets the eye.

 ISTJs see the world in terms of what has worked in the past and base their perspective on a rigid belief structure.

 They support their beliefs with appeals to authority and suitable facts.
 They can become mired in detail.

 They seek to conserve the old ways of doing things, and they especially cling to the adherence of rules and socially accepted norms, even if this negatively affects the outcome or the achievement of a particular goal.

 Their Sensing preference can make the ISTJ more present-focused, and they have often been described as not seeing the larger picture.